Wales trio ruled out of autumn series

 Wales face South Africa on Saturday before games against Fiji and Australia.

-No time frame has been set for Jones or Moriarty's return but the Welsh Rugby Union (WRU) described it as a "number of months" meaning they will be major doubts to play any part in the 2022 Six Nations.
+No time frame has been set for Jones or Moriarty's return, but the Welsh Rugby Union (WRU) described it as a "number of months" meaning they will be major doubts to play any part in the 2022 Six Nations.

 He suffered his injury while trying to tackle New Zealand full-back Jordie Barrett in the 18th minute.